thindil/nimalyzer/doc/configuration.rst

 16. If any code block doesn't exceed limit of cyclomatic complexity.
 17. If any `try` statement doesn't have empty `except` branch
 18. If all object's type's declarations contains only private fields and don't use `string` or `int` for their fields' types.
+19. If all variables' declarations don't use `string` or `int` types.

 ::
     check hasPragma procedures contractual "raises: [*" "tags: [*"